logaan/vlad/README.md

 ## Alternatives

 There are 7 validation libraries up on [Clojure Toolbox] (http://www.clojure-toolbox.com/).
-I believe vlad to be the simplest of the lot.
+I believe Vlad to be the simplest of the lot.
 It differs from most other's in the following ways:

 * Validations can be composed.
-Fail fast composition (`chain` in vlad) is missing from all libraries I saw.
+Fail fast composition (`chain` in Vlad) is missing from all libraries I saw.
 This runs the risk of presenting your users with a page full of redundant errors.
 * Validations are not tied to any particular data type.
 They just need to